 I visited with family in Sparks just outside of Reno.
 Known as “The Biggest Little City in the World,” and its casinos and close proximity to many ski resorts.
 Reno is a town that never closes.
 If you love the high desert and night life Reno might be a place you want to work and visit.

 If you love to ski try finding an assignment that takes you into the winter months and ski at Lake Tahoe.
-For job openings in Reno go to AYA Healthcare and find the assignment that meets your needs.
+For job openings in Reno go to our Job Match page and find the assignment that meets your needs.